Government contractor

 A government contractor is a company (privately owned, publicly traded or a state-owned enterprise) – either for profit or non-profit – that produces goods or services under contract for the government.
 Some communities are largely sustained by government contracting activity; for instance, much of the economy of Northern Virginia consists of government contractors employed directly or indirectly by the federal government of the United States.

+Terminology

+Frequently a term public contractor is used to describe the government contractor.

+In ancient Rome, term publican was used for private individuals that performed work on public buildings, supplied Roman armies, or collected taxes.